Confidence: A feeling of self-assurance arising from an appreciation of one's own abilities or qualities.

 Feedback

 If an answer is incorrect, the initial feeling will be disappointment.
-Feedback is essential to let students know where they have made an error, however, a second or third try should be accompanied by some form of support, such as a page reference, demonstration, or hint.
+Feedback is essential to let students know where they have made an error, however, a second or third attempt should be accompanied by some form of support, such as a page reference, demonstration, or hint.
 Without this, the learner is likely to repeat the same mistake.

 Reward initiative